- Further information

 Researchers have identified only a few categories of text types based on purpose, which in many cases would lead to the definition of the text class.

-Among the text types there are the “upiku” texts, characterized by a verbal noun similar to Etruscan aliqu, mulu (“gift”, “offered”).
+Among the text types there are the “upiku” texts, characterised by a verbal noun similar to Etruscan aliqu, mulu (“gift”, “offered”).
 These were clearly dedication texts, as the pertinentive of the beneficiary and the ablative of the offerer in these texts indicate.
 Since some of these texts come from sanctuaries, we can almost surely assert that they are votive dedication texts.

 Many inscribed objects reveal only tokens, marks or numbers, sometimes in conjunction with proper texts.
-They were written on several object types, such as weapons, tools (instrumenta), bronze or clay vases.
+They were written on several object types, such as weapons, tools (instrumenta), and bronze or clay vases.
 Some letters or other non-epigraphic signs (such as crosses and hut-formed signs) partly written in a simple form, partly composed in ligatures or varied through small diacritics, seem to be production marks or other information linked to the production process itself.

 The Rhaetic writing goes from right to left.
 In a few more recent cases (some dozen examples) there is a left-to-right ductus, and in some texts a few letters are written upside down.
 This creates difficulties in reading the texts, especially in the case of abbreviations or texts composed of only a few letters.